-Curbing the temperature increase to 1.5-2°C to reduce the impact of climate change is the major challenge of the twenty-first century.
+Curbing the temperature increase to 1.5-2°C to reduce the impact of climate change is the major challenge of the XXIst century.
 The financial sector can play a key role in orienting capital flows towards low-carbon sectors positively contributing to the energy transition.
 In addition, financial institutions are feeling regulatory and supervisory pressure to assess and manage climate risks across their financial assets.
-Central banks and supervision authorities have built stress testing frameworks to assess banks' resilience to climate change.
-According to the ECB1, 60% of banks integrated climate stress-testing and risks frameworks are deficient and require an enhancement to fully determine the complete exposure to physical and/or climate transition risks.
+Central banks and supervision authorities have built stress-testing frameworks to assess insurers resilience to climate change.